Last updated on September 9th, 2023

 Our Top Travel Items

-These items have improved our traveling experiences so much and we never leave home without them!
+These items have improved our traveling experiences so much and are a must for any trip outside of our van!

 Note: Wired headphones are still good to have on you if you’re plugging into the airplane TV screen, so make sure to pack them just in case!

 When traveling abroad, this power adapter is CRUCIAL to being able to use your style of plugs with international outlets.
 You can charge up to 5 devices with this bad boy!

 We carry a portable charger with us everywhere and it is truly a lifesaver!
 When we were in the UK, we were draining our phones very quickly using Google Maps and taking photos and videos, but our portable charger saved the day and always kept our phones from dying.

 It’s so nice to never have to worry about finding outlets or getting in a tricky situation where you need to use your phone, but it’s dead.

 Even though they aren’t the most fun, we tend to take a lot of overnight flights or super early flights to save money and maximize our time wherever we go (you can read our other tips to save money and maximize time here).

 The worst thing about these flights is trying to get some decent sleep while trapped in a small space.
 We bring our travel pillows with us on every early morning or late night flight and while nothing replaces sleeping in a bed, it definitely helps make sleeping on a plane much more comfortable.
 We both have Travelmate Memory Foam pillows that are cheap and get the job done!

 Here are our must-have clothing items for both hiking, travel days, and while at our destination!